YahooArchive/locator-handlebars/README.md

 $ npm install locator-handlebars
 ```

-By installing the module in your express application folder, you should be able to use it thru [Locator][].
+By installing this module in your express application folder, you should be
+able to use it as a [Locator][] plugin.

 Usage